B10nicle/portfolio-with-animation/README.md

 ## Portfolio with Animation

-Thank you Ania for this awesome tutorial!
+Thank you Ania for this awesome course!

 Link to the project: https://www.youtube.com/watch?v=lPRwcWh14nY